-Step Action 1 Open the relevant diagram in your model.
-2 Select the Core page of the ArcGIS Toolbox (More tools ArcGIS Core) and drag the Abstract Class icon onto the diagram to create the element.
+Ste p Action 1 Open the relevant diagram in your model.
+2 Select the 'Core' page of the ArcGIS Toolbox (click on let to display the 'Find Toolbox Item' dialog and specify 'ArcGIS Core') and drag the 'Abstract Class' icon onto the diagram to create the element.
 3 If the 'Properties' dialog does not automatically display, double-click on the Abstract Class element.
-4 On the 'General' page of the 'Properties' dialog, click on the 'Stereotype' field button and, on the 'Stereotype for Class' dialog, set the 'Profile' to 'ArcGIS' and click on the check box against the required geometry stereotype.
+4 On the 'General' page of the 'Properties' dialog, click on the 'Stereotype' field button and, on the 'Stereotype for Class' dialog, set the 'Profile' to 'ArcGIS' and click on the checkbox against the required geometry stereotype.